obeone/traefik_network_connector/README.md

 Modify `config.yaml` to adjust the Traefik container name, the label to monitor, and other settings.
 Key configuration options include:

 - `traefik.containerName`: Name of the Traefik container in Docker.
+- `logLevel`: Adjust the verbosity of the script's output.
 - `traefik.monitoredLabel`: Docker label that triggers network connection actions.
 (DEPRECATED !
 Directly use `traefik.docker.network` instead in Traefik 2.0+)

-- `logLevel`: Adjust the verbosity of the script's output.
+> :warning: **Take care !**
+> @ If you use `traefik.monitoredLabel`, you just have to give the network name in your compose file.
+> But if you use `traefik.docker.network`, you need to prefix the network name (for the example, let's say `mynetwork`) with your deployment name (for example, you run `docker compose up` in a directory named `foo`, your network name will be `foo_mynetwork`).
+> I don't understand why me, a single developer without special knowledge about docker, I was able to detect the compose name, but not Traefik...
+> So you can't use a same compose for multiple deployment, it's kind of ridiculous, but I didn't find an elegant solution...
+(Il you have an idea, contact me !)

 For a detailed explanation of all configuration options, refer to the comments within `config.yaml`.